engineyard/ey-docs/pages/linking-github-to-cloud.md

 2. In the Engine Yard Cloud Dashboard, click Create New Application.

-3. On the Create New Application page, click Link MyAccount.
+3. On the Create New Application page, click Link Account_Name.

 <h2 id="topic2">To link your Engine Yard account to a GitHub account (Method 2)</h2>